Soil Sisters Podcast

 The Soil Sisters podcast documents the journey of rehabilitating Texas farm and ranch land using regenerative practices - from land stewardship and intentional farm and ranch planning to growing industrial hemp, ancient grains, and nutrient-dense food for our communities.
 If you're a newbie to regenerative agriculture or simply curious to grow healthy food for your family, we invite you to dig in with the Soil Sisters.

-Structured Water 101 with Clayton Nolte 💧 The Energy and Impacts of Living Water
+Structured Water 101 with Clayton Nolte 💧

 The Soil Sisters discuss the foundational basics of structured water with expert guest Clayton Nolte-- an inventor, researcher, and structured water expert.
 Clayton explains how structured water can significantly enhance hydration, detoxification, and nutrient absorption at the cellular level.
 This podcast covers the science behind structured water, its health benefits, and its impact on agriculture, including reduced plant water consumption and soil rejuvenation.